7Block Labs

 Deliverables:

-• CCIP DR/BCP runbook for pause/resume scenarios and backlog draining. (blog.chain.link)
+• A CCIP DR/BCP runbook that covers pause/resume scenarios and how to manage backlog draining.
+You can check out more details here: (blog.chain.link).

 7) Data Streams and SmartData: latency, determinism, and data quality proof